-Anastasia Denisova is a Lecturer in Journalism at CAMRI, University of Westminster.
-Before starting her academic career, she worked as a journalist in Russia for over a decade in the capacity of television news editor and reporter for NTV Broadcasting company, editor at Aeroflot Inflight magazine, and a freelance reporter and columnist for the major magazines, including GEO, Conde Nast Traveler, Vogue, Marie Claire and many others.
+Anastasia Denisova is a Senior Lecturer in Journalism at CAMRI, University of Westminster.
+Before starting her academic career, she worked as a journalist in Russia for over a decade in the capacity of television news editor and reporter for NTV Broadcasting company, editor at Aeroflot Inflight magazine, and a freelance reporter and columnist for GEO, Conde Nast Traveler, Vogue, Marie Claire and others.
 Her work has received the industry and community recognition, including the French government’s award for the best publication on France in Russian in 2014.

 Anastasia was contributing to the media department of UNICEF Kosovo in 2013.

 She is currently researching viral cultures in politics and journalism.
-Anastasia has published research on internet memes in US and Russia; digital media and public sphere in Russia; parody microblogging and the use of Twitter accounts as satirical mouthpieces.
+Her second area of interest is fashion media and sustainability.
+Anastasia has published research on internet memes; digital media and public sphere in Russia; parody microblogging on Twitter.
 Her book Internet Memes and Society was published in 2019.

-Anastasia teaches media theory and practice; her expertise ranges from television and multimedia production to fashion journalism and magazines.
-She also contributes to the Masters modules on multimedia journalism skills.
+Anastasia teaches media theory and practice.
+Her expertise ranges from sociological to media theories; from television and multimedia production to fashion journalism.
+She has established a new module Diversity and the Media in 2018.
+She also contributes to the Masters teaching on theory and multimedia journalism skills.

 Fashion media, sustainability, Internet memes, viral storytelling, digital journalism